Symphony No. 4 (Beethoven): I. Adagio – Allegro vivace

 The first movement is in 2/2 time.
 Like those of the first, second, and seventh of Beethoven's nine symphonies, it has a slow introduction.
 Leonard Bernstein described it as a "mysterious introduction which hovers around minor modes, tip-toeing its tenuous weight through ambiguous unrelated keys and so reluctant to settle down into its final B♭ major."
-It begins in B♭ minor with a low B♭, played pizzicato and pianissimo by the strings, followed by a long-held chord in the wind, during which the strings move slowly in the minor.
+It begins in B♭ minor with a low B♭, played pizzicato and pianissimo by the strings, followed by a long-held chord in the winds, during which the strings move slowly in the minor.

 The quiet introduction is thirty-eight bars long, and is followed by a fortissimo repetition of the chord of F, leading into the allegro vivace first subject of the main, sonata form part of the movement, described by Grove as "gaiety itself, and most original gaiety":

 The second subject is, in the words of Donald Tovey, "a conversation between the bassoon, the oboe, and the flute."
 The development section takes the tonality towards the remote key of B major before returning to the tonic B♭, and the recapitulation and coda follow the conventional classical form.

 II.
 Adagio

-The second movement, in 3/4 time (E♭ major), is a slow rondo.
+The second movement, in 3/4 time (E♭ major), is a slow sonata-rondo.
 The rhythmic figure of the opening theme persists throughout, and underpins, the whole movement:

 Tovey calls the first episode (or second subject) "a still more subtle melody":

 The main theme returns in an elaborate variation, followed by a middle episode and the reappearance of the varied main theme, now played by the flute.
 A regular recapitulation is followed by a coda that makes a final allusion to the main theme, and the timpani bring the movement to an end with the last appearance of the rhythmic theme with which the movement began.